Monday, May 19, 2008

 scissors

-Sometimes I also add chives to the basil before mincing.
-It doesn't take long to mince by hand.
+Sometimes I also add chives or garlic, etc. to the basil before mincing.
+It doesn't take long to mince by hand but when I make large batches, I ALWAYS use the food processor.

-After washing and mincing the basil, add it to the butter and mix well.
+Once dry, mince your basil and add it to the butter and mix well.

 Take your waxed paper and using the dough scoop, place one scoop of the butter in the center of the waxed paper.